hareekum/dircrawler/README.md

 the transform() method

 Here are the transformers which come along with dircrawler:
-*MD5Transformer* - Computes MD5 hash of a file
+- *MD5Transformer* - Computes MD5 hash of a file
-*FirstLineTransformer* - Gets the first line of a file
+- *FirstLineTransformer* - Gets the first line of a file

-Both snapshot handlers and transformers are meant to be pluggable, meaning you plug in your own classes as long as they implement the required method.
+### Note: Both snapshot handlers and transformers are meant to be pluggable, meaning you plug in your own classes as long as they implement the required method.
 One way to ensure compatibility is to have your classes extend and implement the appropriate abstract class

 ## Trying it out
 - First, create a virtualenv and activate it